Starting Your Business in Delaware? Benefits and Risks

 Plus, it can be harder to attract venture capitalists to invest in your LLC.
 Capital firms are much more likely to back businesses that issue stock shares.

-• Registered business entities like corporations and LLCs enjoy personal asset protection because they have a corporate veil.
+• Registered business entities like corporations and LLCs enjoy how to protect personal assets in a business because they have a corporate veil.
 If the business loses a corporate lawsuit or defaults on a loan, the business owners usually can’t lose their personal assets.

 If you operated as another business type, like a sole proprietorship or general partnership, you would not have personal asset protection.
 Your business would not be a separate legal entity from you as an individual.